mprotic123/first-capstone/README.md

 - You can clone this repo by typing git clone `https://github.com/mprotic123/first-capstone.git` on your terminal

-- Type cd `First-Capstone-Project` to access the project on the terminal
+- Type cd `first-capstone` to access the project on the terminal

 Run `npm install` from the command line